Battle of Kanzhal

-The Kanzhal War (Къэнжал зауэ) or Crimean-Circassian War of 1708 was military conflict in 1708 fought between Circassians led by Kurgoqo Atajuq and Crimean Khante alongside with its allies or vassals led by Qaplan I Giray, which resulted in Circassian victory.
+The Kanzhal War (Къэнжал зауэ; Къанжал дженки) or Crimean-Circassian War of 1708 was military conflict in 1708 fought between Circassians led by Kurghoqo Hatokhshoqo and Crimean Khanate alongside its allies led by Qaplan I Giray, which resulted in Circassian victory.
 It played a big role in decreasing foreign influence in Circassia.
 In 2013, the Russian Academy of Sciences described the battle as "an important event in the history of Circassians".
 It was fought near the village of Bylym on the Baksan River.

 Background

 Crimean tribute

 According to Crimean Khan sources, when Selim I Giray did not receive his annual tribute from the Kabardians, he sent his son Shahbaz Giray to demand tribute, including slaves, for two years.
 Shahbaz Giray was initially received honorably, as he came with a modest retinue.
 However, by chance, he saw the beautiful daughter of a Circassian who was not included in the list of slaves but was nevertheless forcibly captured against custom.

 Her brothers, two brave young men, pretended not to be upset by what had happened and reassured their father, softening his grief, while secretly hoping to protect their sister’s honor by preventing her from being taken by the Crimeans.
 When a favorable moment came (while Shahbaz Giray was alone with the captive woman and his guards were drunk and unarmed), they suddenly attacked.
 They wounded or killed Shahbaz Giray and killed his guards.

 Based on Kabardian legends recorded by S.B.
 Nogma (1794–1844), a Crimean Pasha stationed with his army in the Besleney territories was killed amid suspicions of an affair with the wife of Prince Zaurbek.
 Approximately 1,000 people from the hereditary clans of Dokshokov and Mahokov were identified as responsible and subsequently took refuge in Kabarda under the protection of Aslanbek Qeytuqo.

 The reckoning of the Kabardians, who dared to resist the Crimean Khan and the Ottomans, came seven years later.
 In April 1707, Qaplan I Giray, sent his brother Meñli II Giray to Kabarda with a detachment of soldiers to demand submission, repentance, and compensation from the Kabardians for sheltering the fugitives.
 Six months later, Meñli returned empty-handed, reporting that the Kabardians had refused to meet any of the demands.